On the model-based stochastic value gradient for continuous reinforcement learning

 The final value estimator $\tilde V$ can take the form of a simple terminal reward function or a parametric function approximator trained through some variant of Bellman backup such as fitted Q-iteration \citep{antos2008fitted}.
-Following \citet{feinberg2018model}, we will refer to \cref{eq:mve} as the \emph{model-based value expansion} (MVE), although it is used and referred to by other names.
+Following \citet{feinberg2018model}, we refer to \cref{eq:mve} as the \emph{model-based value expansion} (MVE).

 \emph{Policy improvement} updates the policy to attain a better expected value.
-In the \emph{reinforcement learning} (RL) setting, the world model is often unknown and the value estimate is typically approximated in a \emph{model-free} way that does not attempt to explicitly model the world.
+In the RL setting, the world model is often unknown and the value estimate is approximated in a \emph{model-free} way that does not attempt to explicitly model the world.
 In many \emph{actor-critic} methods, policy improvement is done with gradient ascent using the \emph{value gradient} $\nabla_\theta V^\pi(x)$.
 With stochastic policies, $\nabla_\theta V^\pi(x)$ is the \emph{stochastic value gradient} (SVG) \citep{heess2015learning}.
-For consistency, we refer to methods that update the policy with an $H$-step value expansion as SVG(H), even though other papers refer to this by other names \citep{heess2015learning,byravan2019imagined,hafner2019dream,clavera2020model}.
+For consistency, we refer to methods that update the policy with an $H$-step value expansion as \svgH, even though other papers refer to this by other names \citep{byravan2019imagined,hafner2019dream,clavera2020model}.